 vALIS: A Transition Path for Lawful Interception in Network Functions Virtualization

-The Aqsacom Lawful Interception System (ALIS), Aqsacom's world-recognized LI is a mediation platform managing Lawful Interception for voice and data networks, covering PSTN, GSM, GPRS, 3G, LTE, CDMA, WCDMA, VoIP, xDSL, Satellite, E-Mail, etc. To address the industry trend towards Network Functions Virtulaization, Aqsacom now has available a version of ALIS, called vALIS, that operates over virtual machines that operate on commodity server hardware.
+The AQSACOM Lawful Interception System (ALIS), is globally recognized as a premier solution managing Lawful Interception for voice and data networks, covering PSTN, GSM, GPRS, LTE, CDMA, WCDMA, VoIP, xDSL, Satellite, E-Mail, and more.
+To address the industry trend towards Network Functions Virtualization, AQSACOM has developed a virtual ALIS solution (vALIS) operating as a Virtual Network Function (VNF) over virtual machines running on commodity server hardware.
 Thus, carriers worldwide can take advantage of their server farms and virtualized computing and networking environments to operate Lawful Interception in a highly secure and scalable manner.

-The vALIS platform is comprised of the following features:
+The vALIS solution is comprised of the following features:

 - Software-based.
 The software is decoupled from underlying hardware infrastructure.